-The WMLP is moving forward with the retrofit of between 2,850 and 3,100 streetlights with Light Emitting Diode (LED) fixtures.
-The streetlight retrofit will eliminate 930,000 kilowatt-hours of electricity every year.
-This reduction is the equivalent of taking 148 regular-sized passenger vehicles off the road.
-In addition to the environmental benefits, Wellesley taxpayers will save as much as $125,000 annually beginning in Fiscal Year 2019.
+The Wellesley Municipal Light Plant (WMLP) has completed the retrofit of between 2,850 and 3,100 streetlights with Light Emitting Diode (LED) fixtures.
+The streetlight retrofit will eliminate 1,025,959 kilowatt-hours of electricity every year, a reduction that is the equivalent of taking 152 regular-sized passenger vehicles off the road.
+In addition to the environmental benefits, Wellesley taxpayers will save as much as $133,400 annually beginning in Fiscal Year 2019.

 This project was partially funded by a contribution from the Wellesley Board of Selectmen and a grant from the Massachusetts Department of Energy Resources (DOER).
 The Municipal Light Board approved the funding for the remaining amount from the WMLP's available cash.